Fox682/Projects/Tictactoe.md

 ...Time, I can use time for each "Frame" in a video and play them back one after the other.
 I can do the same with Tic-Tac-Toe!

 I can even cheat.
-Check this out, we know that X goes first followed by O each time until the game is complete.
+We know that X goes first followed by O each time until the game is complete.
 I can use this to my advantage.

 ```